Embracing Motherhood in a Chaotic World

-• 2 min read
+- 2 min read

-And then, almost immediately, someone needs milk.
+Almost immediately, someone needs milk.
 Someone can’t find their shoes.
 Someone wants to tell me a story that starts in the middle and makes no sense, but somehow feels urgent.

-I move through my morning holding two realities at once: a world that feels loud, heavy, and uncertain, and a home that needs me present, regulated and kind.
+I move through my morning holding two realities at once: a world that feels loud, heavy, and uncertain, and a home that needs me present, regulated, and kind.

 This is motherhood right now.
 Not because we’re doing it wrong, but because we’re doing it awake.
 As a therapist and a mother, I see how often moms question themselves in moments like these.